Publishing with Orca

 • Manuscripts should have minimal text and be aimed at ages 0–24 months.

 • No art should be included with board book submissions unless you are a professional illustrator.
-Original art should never be included.

-• Please send complete manuscripts.
+• Please send complete manuscripts to the attention of Sarah Howden.

 Back to top